Our program is subject to change. Speakers have confirmed their intent to participate; however, scheduling conflicts may arise.

 Dr. Shirk received her B.A. in Political Science from Mount Holyoke College, her M.A. in Asian Studies from the University of California, Berkeley, and her Ph.D. in Political Science from the Massachusetts Institute of Technology.

 Sheila A. Smith, Ph.D., an expert on Japanese politics and foreign policy, is senior fellow for Japan studies at the Council on Foreign Relations (CFR).
-She is the author of Intimate Rivals: Japanese Domestic Politics and a Rising China (Columbia University Press, 2015) and Japan’s New Politics and the U.S.-Japan Alliance (Council on Foreign Relations, June 2014).
+She is the author of Japan Rearmed: The Politics of Military Power (Harvard University Press, 2019) and Intimate Rivals: Japanese Domestic Politics and a Rising China (Columbia University Press, 2015).
 Her current research focuses on how geostrategic change in Asia is shaping Japan’s strategic choices.
 In the fall of 2014, Smith began a project on Northeast Asian Nationalisms and Alliance Management.

 Smith is a regular contributor to the CFR blog Asia Unbound, and frequent contributor to major media outlets in the United States and Asia.
 She joined CFR from the East-West Center in 2007, where she directed a multinational research team in a cross-national study of the domestic politics of the U.S. military presence in Japan, South Korea, and the Philippines.
 She was a visiting scholar at Keio University in 2007-08, where she researched Japan’s foreign policy towards China, supported by the Abe Fellowship.
 Smith has been a visiting researcher at two leading Japanese foreign and security policy think tanks, the Japan Institute of International Affairs and the Research Institute for Peace and Security, and at the University of Tokyo and the University of the Ryukyus.